How much does a website cost?

 The cost of your website will depend on the complexity of personalisation and data collection and storage you include.
 With data collection also comes cloud storage and security costs.
 Compliance to data regulations require security certificates and guarantees.

-The cost of a custom e-commerce webite could start from £1,500 up to £6,000 for an average-sized eCommerce business.
+The cost of a custom e-commerce website could start from £1,500 up to £6,000 for an average-sized eCommerce business.

 3. Portfolio, Brochure and Catalogue website